sharonzimmerman/Assignment2delployment/README.md

-# assign-1---django---first-app-sharonzimmerman
+# assign-2---django---integrated-multi-table-app-sharonzimmerman
-assign-1---django---first-app-sharonzimmerman created by GitHub Classroom This is Assignment 1 which consists of a library that shows authors, their bios and books they have written.
+assign-2---django---integrated-multi-table-app-sharonzimmerman created by GitHub Classroom This is Assignment 2 which is an expansion of Assignment 1 to also include pictures, 'back' links, additional librarian functions, etc. Assignment 1 consisted of a library that shows authors, their bios and books they have written.